mageeanbrown/mageeanbrown.github.io/_projects/fsae.md

     </div>
 </div>
 <div class="caption">
-The jigging process for the rear bay.
-Here, we use a jigging engine in addition to the machined posts, which has all the same mounting points as the actual engine.
-For the machined posts, most of the material is aluminum for ease of machining; however, the angle mounts that bolt onto the chassis hardpoints are steel.
-Using steel for these pieces ensures that the jig will not deform before making the weld, since aluminum has a lower melting point than steel.
+The jigging process for the front bay.
+The machined jigs are mostly made from aluminum for ease of machining.
+However, the angle mounts that bolt onto the chassis hardpoints are steel.
+Since aluminum has a lower melting point than steel, using steel for these pieces ensures that the jig will not deform before the weld is finished (the chassis tubes are 4130 steel).
 </div>

 After the tubes are jigged, welding is then in full swing.
 We use tungsten inert gas (TIG) welding.
 This type of welding takes a lot of practice to get the hang of, which means that it is almost exclusively myself and my co-lead who weld the entire chassis, and any other parts for the car, such as the exhaust system and pedal box.